celo-org/celo-monorepo/packages/docs/celo-gold-holders/quick-start.md

 Your locked cGLD votes should be displayed next to `pending` under `votes`.

-## Activate your Vote
+## The next day: Activate your Vote

-Users in the Celo protocol receive epoch rewards for voting in Validator Elections only after submitting a special transaction to enable rewards.
-This must be done every time new votes are cast, and can only be made after the most recent epoch has ended.
+Your vote will apply starting at the next Validator Election, held once per day, and will continue to apply at each subsequent election until you change it.

+After that election has occurred, you will need to activate your vote.
+This will allow you to receive epoch rewards if in that election (or at any subsequent one, until you change your vote) the validator group for which you voted elected at least one validator.

 {% hint style="info" %}
-Epoch lengths in the RC1 network are set to be the number of blocks produced in a day.
+Epoch lengths in the Mainnet Release Candidate 1 are set to be the number of blocks produced in a day.
 As a result, votes may need to be activated up to 24 hours after they are cast.
 {% endhint %}

-Check that your votes were cast in a past epoch.
+Check that your votes were cast in a previous epoch:

 ```bash
 celocli election:show $CELO_RG_ADDRESS --voter